elalienx/code-challenge/README.md

 This project has 2 branches:

 - `solve-it-in-the-frontend`: The branch given to solve the code challenge.
-It has a unoptimized version of the code but is easy to read.
+It has an unoptimized version of the code but is easy to read.
 - `performance`: Do you care about avoiding expensive operations on the frontend?
 This branch has you covered!
 It uses React's `useMemo()` to cache the most expensive operations required to format the word cloud and render the news feed below it.
-However, the optimization requires extra code to split the method `makeCloud()` into 3 methods to cache the first 2 methods with `useMemo()`.
+However, the optimization requires extra code to split the method `makeCloud()` into 3 to cache the first 2.

 ## Project dependencies